Skip to main content

 Meet some of our students, faculty and alumni.

-The MPA is a 42-hour program that focuses on practical and problem-solving skills and emphasizes public service values — including efficiency, effectiveness, equity and accountability.
+Track.
+Our program is a 42-hour track that focuses on practical and problem-solving skills and emphasizes public service values.

 Register for one of our Virtual Information Sessions held via Zoom using the links below to learn more about the MPA program.
 You’ll have an opportunity to hear from faculty, current students, and alumni about the program and learn about the application process.